robksawyer/ofxPluginEffectTest/README.md

 - The [Resolume forum](http://resolume.com/forum/) has a pretty good list of 3rd-party FFGL plugins and some links to GLSL shaders.
 - [Matias Wilkman](http://matiaswilkman.blogspot.co.at/search/label/ffgl) has some nice examples at [assembla.com](https://www.assembla.com/code/ffgl/subversion/nodes/14/trunk/Source/FFGLPlugins).

+##My System

+All of the testing that I've completed is done on a 2014 Macbook Pro Retina running the latest version of Mavericks.
+I'm also using Xcode 6.3.
+As a host I'm testing the plugins with [Resolume Arena 4.2.0](http://resolume.com/blog/11850/resolume-4-2-released-smoother-and-faster).

+## Revisions

+### Version 1.0.1
+- Decided that adding `FFGL` folder to `/Applications/Resolume X.X.X/plugins/vfx/` was not very good for deployment, so I added a new Copy Phase under Build Phases in Xcode and had it copy the data folder into the bundle's Resources folder.
+I then had to modify the path in `testApp.cpp` so it would link to the new data.

+### Version 1.0
+- This is the base version that was pulled from the work of davidemania over at the OpenFrameworks forum <http://forum.openframeworks.cc/t/ofxffgl-with-xcode5-and-of080/14031>.